tomcritchlow/tomcritchlow.github.io/_posts/2019-11-19-optimism-operating-system.md

 Instead - while it may seem counterintuitive the right answer is to **downplay the importance of your work**.
 To place the work within a context of comfort.
 The strongest language you have as a consultant is:

 *“this is a solvable problem”*

+The most successful projects are those where you can build routine solutions to important problems.

 This provides a sense to the client of competence, of bringing calm to otherwise high-pressure situations and of reminding them that this may take a while to solve!